johnpaulbalagolan/lr-wiki/Standards-Alignment-Prototype.md

 > 6 Story (Austin, LM security): [Define how to restrict access to the API](https://www.pivotaltracker.com/story/show/24786655)

 * Define security
-   * Each map/extract design doc needs to hold an arbitrary parameter that describes if the map/extract is permitted to be accessed from the "obtain_view" interface (obtain_view must honor this)
+   * Each map/extract design doc needs to hold an arbitrary parameter that describes if the map/extract is permitted to be accessed from the "extract" interface (extract must honor this)
-   * Possibly also enable access from "obtain_view" by convention of naming the map/extract view function with a particular prefix like "view-[name]" (e.g., "view-by-standards-url")
+   * Possibly also enable access from "extract" by convention of naming the map/extract view function with a particular prefix like "view-[name]" (e.g., "view-by-standards-url")
    * role-based access (single role initially as discriminator)?
 * document in wiki

 > 6 Story (Austin): [How to restrict access to the API?](https://www.pivotaltracker.com/story/show/24786785)

 * Implement security
-   * Each map/extract design doc needs to hold an arbitrary parameter that describes if the map/extract is permitted to be accessed from the "obtain_view" interface (obtain_view must honor this)
+   * Each map/extract design doc needs to hold an arbitrary parameter that describes if the map/extract is permitted to be accessed from the "extract" interface (extract must honor this)
-   * Possibly also enable access from "obtain_view" by convention of naming the map/extract view function with a particular prefix like "view-[name]" (e.g., "view-by-standards-url")
+   * Possibly also enable access from "extract" by convention of naming the map/extract view function with a particular prefix like "view-[name]" (e.g., "view-by-standards-url")
    * role-based access

 ### Result Formats

 * Use obtain result format
+   * NOTE: Dan suggests that a new result format is not required/desirable.
    * Relax certain LR envelope elements for output by creating a new envelope doc_type: "result_data"
    * "result_data" doc_type would have compatibility with "resource_data" but used for returning data which are composites of inputs
 * Design goals include: